 FibroGen's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $49.3 million.

 The EBITDA is a measure of a FibroGen's overall financial performance and is widely used to measure a its profitability.

 TTM: trailing 12 months

-There are currently 7.6 million FibroGen shares held short by investors – that's known as FibroGen's "short interest".
-This figure is 9.8% up from 6.9 million last month.
+There are currently 7.3 million FibroGen shares held short by investors – that's known as FibroGen's "short interest".
+This figure is 4.4% down from 7.7 million last month.

 There are a few different ways that this level of interest in shorting FibroGen shares can be evaluated.

-FibroGen's "short interest ratio" (SIR) is the quantity of FibroGen shares currently shorted divided by the average quantity of FibroGen shares traded daily (recently around 956620.9331652).
-FibroGen's SIR currently stands at 7.93.
-In other words for every 100,000 FibroGen shares traded daily on the market, roughly 7930 shares are currently held short.
+FibroGen's "short interest ratio" (SIR) is the quantity of FibroGen shares currently shorted divided by the average quantity of FibroGen shares traded daily (recently around 1.0 million).
+FibroGen's SIR currently stands at 7.1.
+In other words for every 100,000 FibroGen shares traded daily on the market, roughly 7100 shares are currently held short.

 A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against FibroGen.

 Find out more about how you can short FibroGen stock.